Loss Functions for Discrete Contextual Pricing with Observational Data: Locally Robust Estimator

-In many settings, it is difficult to accurately estimate the plug-in estimator $\bm{\hat{f}_{\tilde{Y}}}$ because demand function estimation is difficult, and often such estimates are biased.
-Such a case arises if there is misspecification of the model for estimating $\mathbb{P}(Y=1|X,P)$, which can happen if the true functional form of the demand is unknown.
-This can occur in practice when a linear or tree-based model is used for interpretability or simplicity, or if a model is regularized.
-Conversely, if a sophisticated machine learning model is used, such as a neural network or gradient boosted trees, but it is poorly trained or overfit, this may also result in misleading estimates for $\bm{\hat{f}_{\tilde{Y}}}$ due to poor calibration \citep{guo2017calibration, niculescu2005obtaining}.
-As such, we find a loss function which will perform well even if $\bm{f_{\tilde{Y}}}$ is unable to be estimated accurately.
-Ideally, such loss will work well in a robust fashion for \textit{all} distributions $\bm{f_{\tilde{Y}}}$ (equivalently $\bm{f_V}$), and in particular one which is chosen by an adversary:
+In many settings, it is difficult to accurately estimate the plug-in estimator $\bm{\hat{f}_{\tilde{Y}}}$ because the demand function estimation is challenging, and often such estimates are biased.
+As such, we intend to find a loss function that has the minimum asymptotic variance even if $\bm{f_{\tilde{Y}}}$ is unable to be estimated accurately.
+Ideally, such a loss function will have good evaluation performance even for distributions that differ from the estimate $\bm{\hat{f}_{\tilde{Y}}}$, and in particular one chosen by an adversary from within an uncertainty set: